lochsh/gpio-toggle-exercise/README.md

 In our exercise, we will be writing assembly to run on an STM32F4 microcontroller.
 The microcontroller contains a Cortex M4 CPU, flash memory, RAM, and a lot of peripherals.
 Some peripherals are used for specific purposes, like communication over a protocol.
-There are also General Purpose Input Output peripherals.
+There are also General Purpose Input/Output (GPIO) peripherals.

 Each of these peripherals has registers associated with it, which are mapped in memory.
 The peripherals can be controlled by writing to these registers.
 This